kdabir/directree.rb/README.md

     2 directories, 2 files

-And check the file content
+And check the file content:

     $ cat mygem/spec/spec_helper.rb

             RSpec.configure do |config|
                 config.color_enabled = true
             end

-See the [specs](tree/master/spec) for more details usage
+See the [specs](spec) for more details usage

 ## Contributing